hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 The contents of the organization settings depends on the current user's permissions within the organization:

-- Users with the manage VCS settings permission or the manage policies permission ([more about permissions](./permissions.html)) can manage the settings they have access to.
+- Users with permission to manage VCS settings or manage policies can manage the settings they have access to. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
 - [Organization owners][owners] can view and manage the entire list of organization settings.
 Most settings cannot be delegated, and are only available to owners.
 - Other users can use this section to view the organization's contact email, view the membership of any teams they belong to, and view the organization's authentication policy.